Cash & ATMs in New Zealand: Fees, limits, forex, card types & more

 Yes usually.
 The crime rates near ATMs are pretty low.

-Try using ATMs located inside bank branches instead of standalone machines.
-These are usually more secure and less likely to be affected by skimming devices.
+Try using ATMs located inside bank branches instead of standalone machines – these are usually more secure.

-Make sure to keep an eye on your credit card transactions using your bank’s mobile app or online banking platform.
-If you notice any transactions that you didn’t authorise, please report them right away.
+Keep an eye on your credit card transactions using your bank’s mobile app – notice any transactions that you didn’t authorise?
+Report them right away.

 Be cautious when using public Wi-Fi for sensitive transactions.
-Consider using a Virtual Private Network (VPN) to enhance your security.
+Consider using a Virtual Private Network (VPN).

-It’s always a good idea to have two credit cards with you when you’re travelling.
-Having a backup option is great because if one card has a problem, you’re covered.
+Have two cards with you when you’re travelling – A backup option is great because if one card has a problem, you’re covered.

 Is it okay to carry cash while travelling in New Zealand?